 A good free keyword tool to get you started is the Adwords Keyword Planner (see source).
 This will help you to find some relevant keywords that people are actually using to search.

-All they want to do is find answers to their questions and solutions to their problems.
+All people want to do is get answers to their questions and solutions to their problems.

 And you can be the one to provide this for them by targeting the right keywords to position yourself directly in front of this hungry crowd!

 Use these great keywords that you have discovered and inject them into your content.

 Include them in places like your post title and subtitles; sprinkled naturally throughout your content (particularly within the first few sentences); then somewhere in the middle of your post and in closing paragraph.

 Doing this will optimize your post and help search engines instantly understand what your post is about.
 And the faster and easier they can understand your content, the faster and better they can index your content.